 #4.
 Google TV Streamer (Third-Party AirPlay)

 If you already own a Google TV Streamer, adding AirPlay through an app is a fine workaround.
 But I wouldn’t buy one just for AirPlay when the Roku Streaming Stick 4K costs half the price, includes native AirPlay 2, and skips the third-party app headaches entirely.
+Save the $99 for something that does AirPlay right out of the box.

 #How Do You Set Up an AirPlay Adapter?